Nigerian Ebola volunteers fly into Liberia, Sierra Leone

 Liberia's President Ellen Johnson Sirleaf issued an order banning rallies and public meetings ahead of a Senate election scheduled for later this month, saying the move was part of the fight against Ebola.

-Amid signs of a slowdown in the epidemic in Guinea - where the virus was first detected in March - neighbouring Guinea-Bissau said it would reopen their shared border by next week.
+Amid signs of a slowdown in the epidemic in Guinea - where the virus was first detected in March - neighboring Guinea-Bissau said it would reopen their shared border by next week.

 (Additional reporting by Alphonso Toweh in Monrovia, Stephanie Ulmer-Nebehay in Geneva and Alberto Dabo in Bissau; Writing by David Lewis and Daniel Flynn; Editing by Andrew Heavens)